mhossen2022/azure-synapse-labs/steps/04_SQLScript-to-run-query-using-ServerlessSQLPool/documentation.md

 1. Copy and paste the snippet on the place given below in SQL Scripts section

 1. Choose the specific serverless SQL pool(built-in) from the Connect to drop-down menu.
-And  if necessary, database can be selected.
+Or  if necessary, database can be selected.

 1. In the properties section on the right pane renaming the script as  ``nyc_sql``